|CS 341 - Survey of Programming Languages

 9. What is the difference between eval and apply?
 What operands do each take and what is the result of the their application to these operands?

-1. Define a function my-if that behaves like if, but is defined in terms of or and and.
-Test my-if with the following expressions: (my-if #t 'true 'false) (my-if #f 'true 'false)
+1. Assuming that the arguments after the if condition do not evaluate to #f, define a function my-if that behaves like if, but is defined in terms of or and and.
+Test my-if with the following expressions: (my-if #t 'first 'second) (my-if #f 'first 'second)

 2. Define a recursive function last that returns the last element of a list operand.
 You may assume that the list has at least one element.
 Show that last works for '(1) '(1 2) and '(1 2 3 4 5).
 Hint: The null? predicate is useful here.